AdobeDocs/experience-platform.en/help/xdm/schema/composition.md

 `identityMap` is a map-type field that describes the various identity values for an individual, along with their associated namespaces.
 This field can be used to provide identity information for your schemas, instead of defining identity values within the structure of the schema itself.

 The main drawback of using `identityMap` is that identities become embedded in the data and become less visible as a result.
-If you are ingesting raw data, you should be defining individual identity fields within the actual schema structure instead.
+If you are ingesting raw data, you should define individual identity fields within the actual schema structure instead.

 >[!NOTE]
 >